Cash Out Refinance

 5) Loan terms

-As mentioned already, cash out refinances lead to the creation of a new loan with new terms, including lower interest rates and monthly payments.
+As mentioned already, cash out refinances lead to the creation of a new loan with new terms, including a lower interest rate and monthly payment.

 6) Cash out refinance credit score requirements